zmahfuz0613/rando-user-lab/README.md

 ## Fetch a User

 When the App component loads, make a request to `https://api.randomuser.me/` to fetch data about a random user.
-Store that user's information in state under the key `currentUser`.
+Store that user's information in state under the variable `currentUser`.
 Render some information about them on the page.

 ## Display Some User Data

 - Add a `UserSummary` component.
 Make it a class component
 - `UserSummary` should take a single prop, `userData`.
 Import it and use it inside the App component.
-Pass `this.state.currentUser` to `UserSummary` as a `userData` prop, i.e., `<UserSummary userData={this.state.currentUser} />`
+Pass `currentUser` to `UserSummary` as a `userData` prop, i.e., `<UserSummary userData={currentUser} />`
 - Inside the `UserSummary` component, if the `userData` prop is null, render a message saying "there is no user data"
 - *else* if UserData is not null, render the user's name, and email

 ## More or Less

 - Inside `UserSummary`, add a state variable `showMore` with an initial value of `false`
 - Add a button to `UserSummary` that calls a method to toggle `showMore` to be true if is false and flip it to false if it is true.
-Remember to use the version of `setState` that takes a callback, i.e., `setState(prevState => { ...`
 - Adjust the component so that if `showMore` is true, then the user's name, email, street, city, state, and username are displayed.
 If `showMore` is false, just show the name and email as before

 ### Bonus